When a person dies intestate (which means without a will), it can become a legal and financial nightmare.

 Illana Melzer, who works with the Centre for Affordable Housing Finance in Africa (CAHF), says wills are relatively uncommon for many homeowners in the affordable housing segment, and this often results in unintended consequences.

-Melzer says they are currently dealing with a case where a women died without a will, and her property was inherited by her son, although the intention was to leave the property to her much older daughter.
+Melzer says they are currently dealing with a case where a woman died without a will, and her property was inherited by her son, although the intention was to leave the property to her much older daughter.

 Phelisa was the only child of an unmarried mother and lived in the house for over a decade.
 Her mother then married a neighbour (we’ll call him Mr M) and they had a child together when Phelisa was 25 years old.